Skip to content

 Methodology

-The science behind every verdict.
+The science behind the guidance.

 How we collect, verify, and ship the interaction data that powers PharmaGuide — including who reviews it, what AI does and doesn't do, and where we draw the line.